cwon150/Problem-Solving1_Variables/README.md

 c = a

-# Explanation: so assign c the empty variables c = a.
+# Explanation: so assign 'c' the empty variables c = a.
 Because a = 5, so 'c' is 5 now.

 a = b